sujaygarlanka/sujaygarlanka/content/projects/nn-library.md

 +++
 draft = false
-title = 'Neural Network Library' summary = "Implement an efficient neural network library and train an RL agent from scratch." weight = -4
+title = 'Neural Network Library' summary = "An efficient neural network library implementation that was also used to train an RL agent from scratch." weight = -4
 [params]
   data = 'Robotics • RL'